BastienWinant/scrimba/module-03/we-are-the-champions/README.md

 </p>

 ### onValue Callback

 <p>I used Firebase's <code>onValue()</code> function to specify the app's behavior whenever a change was made in the database.</p>

 <p>The callback function loops through the endorsement entries in the database, and creates a formatted <code>article</code> for each.<br>
-The CSS classes applied and callback functions attached vary from card to card, depending on the details of the post.<br>
+The CSS classes applied and callback functions attached to each element vary depending on the details of the post found in the database.<br>
 Each card elements is then appended to the dedicated container in the HTML.</p>

 ### Helper functions

+<p>Much of the logic contained in the callback function described above is abstracted away through a series of smaller helper functions that perform very specific subtasks.</p>

 # What I have learned